paulina-01/OpenAIr/README.md

 from statsmodels.stats.outliers_influence import variance_inflation_factor
 ```
 Finally, run the **Data Preprocessing** block to complete setup.
 After this, the **Modelling** block can be run to go through the final analysis, as well as edit the model being used.

+# Data Exploration

+To review the Data Exploration milestone, ```linux cd Milestone2/351_M2_Project.ipynb ``` and run all lines to view initial analysis done on the InsideAirbnb Dataset.